Kumaraswamy attacks Karnataka govt over flood relief

 He flayed the Udupi-Chikkamagaluru BJP MP Shobha Karandlaje for not standing with the peasants.
 "Thousands of families are in distress in Chikkamagaluru due to floods.
 Farmers are committing suicide as they were not getting any relief from the government," Kumaraswamy tweeted.

-"The Chikkamagaluru MP who should come in support of the farmers is missing from the area, which shows her concerns for farmers," he alleged.
+"The Chikkamagaluru MP who should come out in support of the farmers is missing from the area, which shows her lack of concern for them," he alleged.
 Hitting back at the former Chief Minister, Karandlaje said, "Kumaraswamy has demonstrated what he is.
 If he says that I don't know the sufferings of farmers then he must be knowing it well because he grew rich by growing potatoes."
 Defending the Centre, she said the Union government has long term plans while releasing funds.

 The central and state grants would be utilised in the best possible manner, she told reporters in Mysuru.
 Chikkamagaluru district made headlines after two farmers Chandre Gowda and Channappa Gowda committed suicide recently.

 They were devastated after the damage to their agriculture land and crops in the ravaging flood last month as well as in the last four to five days.
-Following the news of the death of the farmers, Kumaraswamy had visited their houses on Sunday and gave a cheque of Rs two lakh to Chandre Gowda's family and Rs one lakh to Channappa Gowda's family.
+Following the news of the farmers' deaths, Kumaraswamy had visited their houses on Sunday and given a cheque of Rs two lakh to Chandre Gowda's family and Rs one lakh to Channappa Gowda's family.

-Such phenomenon is not restricted to Mudigere.
+Such a phenomenon is not restricted to Mudigere.
 We are hearing of similar complaints from elsewhere," he claimed.
-The former chief minister opined that the Central grant of Rs 1,200 crore was final and no other instalment would be on the way.
+The former chief minister opined that the Central grant of Rs 1,200 crore was final and no other instalment would be made.

-Chief Minister B S Yediyurappa had said that this was only the first instalment, while second instalment was on the way.
-However, Kumaraswamy did not seem to be convinced with Yediyurappa's statement.
+Chief Minister B S Yediyurappa had said that this was only the first instalment, while the second one was on the way.
+However, Kumaraswamy did not seem convinced with Yediyurappa's statement.

 He said, "In the present circumstances, I don't think the Centre would release more funds."
 The state should utilise the available funds from its own coffer, which he felt has adequate reserves due to good tax collection..